BK4D/colormunch-js/README.md

 }
 ```

+#### Theme / swatch elements

-ColorMunchThemes and ColorMunchSwatch instances have a getElement method, which returns a DOM element you can use.
+ColorMunchTheme and ColorMunchSwatch instances have a getElement method, which returns a DOM element you can use.

 When you call getElement on a ColorMunchTheme it will call getElement on all its swatches and build a theme element